Voxer/zag/web/client/js/ui/view/README.md

 dialog.el    // div.dialog
 dialog.title // div.dialog-title
 // Removes the element and cleans up, calling the `destroy()` listeners.
-// Alternatively, there is a `remove()` method that only removes the element. dialog.destroy()
+// Alternatively, there is a `remove()` method that only detaches the element from the DOM. dialog.destroy()
 ```